OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 jurisdiction.
 The audit is achievable through a dedicated Audit Log UI.
 Each ad has an Audit Log that can be displayed independently in the Audit Log UI.
 Those Audit Logs are available at least as long as the ads are shown.
-More generally, a Prebid SSO ad is a Addressable Content.
+More generally, a Prebid Addressability Framework ad is a Addressable Content.

 ![Audit Button and Audit UI](./assets/audit-button-and-audit-ui-example.png)

 The Audit Log contains:

-* The Prebid SSO Data (Pseudonymous-identifiers + Preferences)
+* The Prebid Addressability Framework Data (Pseudonymous-identifiers + Preferences)
 * A Transaction ID
 * The Contracting Parties that received the Prebid SSO Data through Transmissions for the given Transaction ID.
-* The security data for validating the accountability of the Contracting Parties concerning the Prebid SSO Data.
+* The security data for validating the accountability of the Contracting Parties concerning the Prebid Addressability Framework Data.

 The Audit Log UI can be:
 * a dedicated webpage where the user is redirected once she/he clicks on